Birger Nerman: Research in the eastern Baltic

-From 1923 to 1925, Nerman was Professor of Archaeology at the University of Dorpat, during which he laid the foundations for modern archaeology in Estonia.
-His years at Dorpat would prove instrumental for his future scholarship.
+From 1923 to 1925, Nerman was Professor of Archaeology at the University of Tartu, during which he laid the foundations for modern archaeology in Estonia.
+His years at Tartu would prove instrumental for his future scholarship.
 He conducted archaeological research at Izborsk, Estonia, in 1924.

 Combined with his duties at the university, Nerman wrote a number of works on Swedish history intended for a popular audience.
 In En utvandring från Gotland och öns införlivande med Sveaväldet (1923) and Det svenska rikets uppkomst (1925), he argued that the Swedes had a powerful state and engaged in extensive colonizing ventures in the eastern Baltic as early as the Vendel Period.
 Nerman was a Swedish nationalist, and several of his works should be understood not only as scholarly contributions, but also as manifestations of Nerman's patriotism.

 In 1929–1930, Nerman led excavations at Grobiņa, Latvia.
 The results of the excavations were published in Die Verbindungen zwischen Skandinavien und dem Ostbaltikum in der jüngeren Eisenzeit (1929).
 He believed that Grobiņa had been founded as a Swedish/Gotlandic colony, and that it was identical to the town of Seeburg mentioned by Rimbert in Vita Ansgarii.
 Scandinavian burials examined by Nerman at Grobiņa have been dated to as early as 650 AD, and thus predate the Viking Age.
 The finds at Grobiņa encouraged Nerman to conduct further research at Apuolė and Wiskiauten in 1931.

 Director of the Swedish History Museum

-After his return from Dorpat, Nerman worked for the Swedish History Museum, serving as its director from 1938 to 1954.
+After his return from Tartu, Nerman worked for the Swedish History Museum, serving as its director from 1938 to 1954.
 He supervised the renovation of the museum building, and organized a number of successful exhibitions.
 Nerman spent much efforts at making the collections at the museum as accessible to the public as possible.
 He combined his duties at the museum with engagements as an author and public speaker.

 Nerman was active in organizations working towards the preservation of Sweden's national heritage, serving as the secretary (1929–1939) and chairman (1939–1969) of the Swedish Antiquarian Society.
 From his days as a university professor in Estonia, he held a fondness for the Baltic states and its peoples.
 He played a leading role in establishing the Baltic Institute, and was the founding Chairman of the Baltic Committee.
 Nerman was an advocate for the independence of the Baltic states and rights of Balts and Estonians.
 During World War II, he was a member of anti-Nazi and anti-communist organizations.

 Nerman retired from the Swedish History Museum in 1954.
 After his retirement, he continued to author works on Swedish archaeology.